Geek-Estate/horizon-landingpage/_posts/2015-08-13-new-home-screen-inapp-messaging.md

 There are two main changes in our newest release: a redesigned interface to browse cities and countries and an in-app messaging system.

 We’ve completely redesigned how you look for cities and countries.
 It‘s now even easier to find a city to visit and hosts to stay with.
-Upon opening the app, scroll down until you find a city that catches your interest, or search for a specific city or country by clicking the seach box at the top of the screen.
+Upon opening the app, scroll down until you find a city that catches your interest, or search for a specific city or country by clicking the search box at the top of the screen.

 <p align="center"><img src="/assets/new-home-mockup.jpg"></p>